pearsonca/scala-commsim/index.md

 concentrations, sizes, masses, *et cetera*.
 Hence, the largely equation-based formal representation remains quite powerful.

-We contend that the notion of adopting the equation-based formalism for social science problems as the go-to for modeling is fundamentally flawed.
+However, given the extreme heterogeneity in kinds for most social science questions, we contend that adopting the equation-based formalism to model those problems is fundamentally flawed.
 Yes, there are plenty of important numerical quantities.
 Yes, quantitative statistical analysis of the models is still important.

 But we should accept that many social science models are most naturally expressed with the tools of mathematical logic, which are today most practically implemented in general purpose programming languages.
-And while the physical and natural sciences have a successful history with numerical models, and certainly a tradition of model selection worth consideration, the best source of practical model insight looks more like the videogame industry than physicists working on statistical mechanics.
+While the physical and natural sciences have a successful history with numerical models, and certainly a tradition of model selection worth consideration, the best source of practical model insight looks more like the videogame industry than physicists working on statistical mechanics.

-Prominent articles in the social sciences have previously argue this position, though perhaps less specifically, by observing that agent-based modeling is the more natural and powerful means to explore representations of social phenomena.
+Prominent articles in the social sciences have previously argued this position, though perhaps less specifically, by observing that agent-based modeling is the more natural and powerful means to explore representations of social phenomena.
 Yet, some still insist on using networks as a fundamental